-Through transcription the sequence of bases of the DNA are transcribed into the reciprocal sequence of bases in a strand of RNA.
-Through transcription the information of the DNA molecule is passed onto the new strand of RNA which can then carry the information to where proteins are produced.
+Through transcription, the sequence of bases of the DNA is transcribed into the reciprocal sequence of bases in a strand of RNA.
+Through transcription, the information of the DNA molecule is passed onto the new strand of RNA which can then carry the information to where proteins are produced.
 RNA molecules used for this purpose are known as messenger RNA (mRNA).

 A gene is a particular segment of DNA.
 The sequence of bases in for a gene determines the sequence of nucleotides along an RNA molecule.

 Only one strand of a DNA double helix is transcribed for each gene.
 This strand is known as the ‘template strand’.
 The same template strand of DNA is used every time that particular gene is transcribed.
 The opposite strand of the DNA double helix may be transcribed for other genes.

 An enzyme called ‘RNA polymerase’ is responsible for separating the two strands of DNA in a double helix.
 As it separates the two strands, RNA polymerase builds a strand of mRNA by adding the complementary nucleotides (A, U, G, C) to the template strand of DNA.